NSAPH/handbook/_sources/data.md

 * - temporal_resolution
   - daily, annually
 * - description
   - For general ZIP Codes with a polygon representation, we estimated their pollution levels by averaging the predictions of grid cells whose centroids lie inside the polygon of that ZIP Code; For other ZIP Codes such as Post Offices or large volume single customers, we treated them as a single point and predicted their pollution levels by assigning the predictions of the nearest grid cell.
 These are updated ZIP code-level predictions.
 We filled in the missing values for grids, and added about 200 zip codes that are missing in the Esri files each year.
-The geographic information for the additional zip codes is extracted from US ZIP code database.
+The geographic information for the additional zip codes is extracted from US ZIP code database. **Version 2 update:** The v2 files (`exposure/ozone/O3_v2`, `exposure/pm25/PM25_v2`, `exposure/no2/NO2_v2`): (1) exclude zip codes that are outside the contiguous US; (2) a `state` column is added to each file, so we know which zip code belongs to which state.
+No exposure values were changed.
+This version (v2) is available on [NASA SEDAC]((https://sedac.ciesin.columbia.edu/data/set/aqdh-pm2-5-o3-no2-concentrations-zipcode-contiguous-us-2000-2016)).
 * - git_repository
   - [ZIP_add_missing](https://github.com/NSAPH-Data-Processing/ZIP_add_missing) and private [ZIP_add_missing](https://github.com/yycome/ZIP_add_missing)
 * - publication
-  - TBD
+  - The data are officially published through NASA SEDAC at [sedac.ciesin.columbia.edu](https://sedac.ciesin.columbia.edu/data/set/aqdh-pm2-5-o3-no2-concentrations-zipcode-contiguous-us-2000-2016).
 * - fasse_location
-  - Append `/n/dominici_nsaph_l3/Lab/data/` to the beginning of the paths: `exposure/ozone/O3`, `exposure/pm25/PM25`, `exposure/no2/NO2`, `exposure/pm25_components/pm25_components_v2`
+  - Add `/n/dominici_nsaph_l3/Lab/data/` to the beginning of the paths: `exposure/ozone/O3_v1`, `exposure/ozone/O3_v2`, `exposure/pm25/PM25_v1`, `exposure/pm25/PM25_v2`, `exposure/no2/NO2_v1`, `exposure/no2/NO2_v2`, `exposure/pm25_components/pm25_components_v2`
 * - files
   -
 ```